Electroconvulsive Therapy: UK Therapy Options

 Researchers in the United States have also found ECT to be effective.
 The American Psychiatric Association states, “Clinical evidence indicates that for individuals with uncomplicated but severe major depression, ECT will produce substantial improvement in approximately 80% of patients.
 The treatment is also used for other severe mental illnesses, such as bipolar disorder and schizophrenia.”

-Many people who experience depression never undergo ECT, as therapy and medication tend to be recommended first.
-Therapists may use approaches like cognitive-behavioral therapy (CBT) to treat depression symptoms.
-In some cases, people take medication in conjunction with therapy.
+Many people who experience depression never undergo ECT, as NICE guidelines recommend the procedure as a last resort if therapy and medication don’t work.
+Therapists may use other treatment options, like cognitive-behavioral therapy (CBT), to treat depression symptoms.
+In some cases, people take medicines alongside therapy.
 Medication may help people get the most from psychotherapy.
 However, consult a doctor before starting, changing, or stopping any medication.
+You may also want to check with your insurance provider to see whether they cover these types of therapy.

 The BetterHelp platform is not intended to provide any information regarding which medication or medical treatment may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 Do not take any action without consulting a qualified medical professional.